Surface elevation errors in finite element Stokes models for glacier evolution: Introduction

 \section{Introduction}

-Glacier and ice sheet simulations model the ice as a free-surface layer of very-viscous, incompressible, and non-Newtonian fluid \cite{GreveBlatter2009,SchoofHewitt2013}.
-For simplicity we will only consider simulations of land-based glaciers, without floating portions, and we note that an ``ice sheet'' is simply a continent-scale glacier.

-The two essential input data into such simulations are the bedrock elevation, which is assumed here to be independent of time, and the time-dependent surface mass balance rate (SMB; the climatic mass balance rate \cite{Cogleyetal2011}).
+Glacier and ice sheet simulations model the flowing ice as a free-surface layer of very-viscous, incompressible, and non-Newtonian fluid \cite{GreveBlatter2009,SchoofHewitt2013}.
+The two essential input data into such simulations are the bedrock elevation, which is assumed for simplicity to be independent of time, and the time- and space-dependent surface mass balance rate (SMB), the climate.
 By definition, the SMB is the balance between accumulating snow and the loss of melt water, through runoff, at the upper surface of the glacier \cite{Cogleyetal2011}.
-Note that elevations are measured here in meters, and SMB is measured in ice-equivalent units of meters per second.
+Here we will only consider simulations of land-based glaciers and ice sheets (continent-scale glaciers), without floating portions.
+Note that elevations are measured in meters, and SMB is in (ice-equivalent) meters per second.

-Thus a glacier simulation takes, as inputs, the bedrock topography, a (generally) time-dependent climate, and an initial geometry.
-The simulation produces the glacier's evolving geometry and flow velocity; these are the output fields of primary scientific value.
-Additional complications are common in comprehensive models \cite{SchoofHewitt2013,Winkelmannetal2011}.
-For example, the internal energy \cite{Aschwandenetal2012} or temperature of the ice may be tracked, and/or there may be models of liquid water within the ice matrix or at ice surfaces.
-However, for simplicity and concreteness we only consider conservation of mass and momentum, but not of energy, and liquid water will play no role.
-Furthermore we will assume zero velocity, i.e.~a non-sliding and non-penetrating condition, at the base of the ice.
-On the other hand, we will not make the shallowness assumptions which are common in comprehensive ice sheet models.
+Time-dependent glacier simulations \cite{SchoofHewitt2013} produce the glacier's evolving geometry and flow velocity, though comprehensive models \cite[for example]{Winkelmannetal2011} have additional physics and outputs.
+For example, they might track the enthalpy/temperature \cite{Aschwandenetal2012} of the ice, or liquid water along glacier surfaces.
+However, the current work only considers conservation of mass and momentum, but not energy, and liquid water plays no role.
+Furthermore we will assume zero velocity at the base of the ice, a non-sliding and non-penetrating condition.
+On the other hand, we will not make any of the shallowness assumptions which are common in present-day comprehensive models, and furthermore we will address the mathematical model rigorously.

 One may parameterize the glacier's geometry using either the (upper) surface elevation or the ice thickness.
-At a time and map-plane location where a glacier exists the surface elevation must exceed the bedrock elevation, equivalently the ice thickness must be positive.
-The computed flow velocity is only defined at those locations and times where ice is present, namely on an evolving 3D domain between the bedrock and surface elevations.
-In other words, the surface elevation and thickness functions must satisfy inequalities to be admissible.
+At any time and map-plane location where a glacier exists the surface elevation exceeds the elevation of the bedrock, equivalently the ice thickness is positive.
+The computed flow velocity is only defined at those locations and times where ice is present, on an evolving 3D domain between the bedrock and surface elevations.
+In other words, admissibility of the surface elevation is required to make the velocity and pressure Stokes problem meaningful.